List of Serbia Twenty20 International cricketers

 This is a list of Serbian Twenty20 International cricketers.
 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Serbia and other ICC members after 1 January 2019 will have T20I status.
+Therefore, all Twenty20 matches played between Serbia and other ICC members after 1 January 2019 have T20I status.

-This list comprises all members of the Serbia cricket team who have played at least one T20I match.
+This list comprises names of all members of the Serbia cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
 Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.
 Serbia played their first T20I matches during the 2019 Hellenic Premier League in October 2019.